-Sara hired a reliable DC sedan service for her business trip.
+Sara hired a reliable DC Sedan Car Service for her business trip.

 I was Sara’s chauffeur (and no, that’s not her real name).